janus-idp/backstage-plugins/CONTRIBUTING.md

 The Backstage has multiple dependencies.
 To pass through their installation, make sure to follow the [isolated-vm](https://github.com/laverdet/isolated-vm#requirements) requirements.

+It's also recommended to install a pre-commit hook to prevent secrets from being accidentally exposed.
+If you don't already have one, you can choose from a few options here: https://pre-commit.com/hooks.html

 ### Lint

 The [backstage-plugins](https://github.com/janus-idp/backstage-plugins) repository use [ESLint](https://eslint.org/) for linting and [Prettier](https://prettier.io) for formatting.